fieldtrip/website/faq/open_data.md

 # Where can I find open access MEG/EEG data?

 {% include markup/warning %}
-Feel free to hit the **edit** button at the bottom of this page to add more links to other open access datasets.
+Feel free to hit the **edit** button at the bottom of this page to add links to other open access datasets.
 {% include markup/end %}

 The FieldTrip tutorials include a lot of smaller tutorial datasets that are available for [download](https://download.fieldtriptoolbox.org/).
-These datasets are detailed in [this frequently asked question](/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip).
+These datasets are detailed in [this frequently asked question](/faq/datasets).
 Other MEG/EEG data analysis toolboxes like SPM, MNE, EEGLAB and BrainStorm also share tutorial datasets.

 On the [Donders Repository](https://data.donders.ru.nl/collections/published), [OpenNeuro](https://openneuro.org), [DataDryad](https://datadryad.org/stash/) and on [Zenodo](https://zenodo.org) you can find many publicly accessible EEG, MEG and fMRI datasets.